jsor/phix/README.markdown

             $app->param(0); // path/to/file.xml
         })

-A routw pattern may also be a regular expression if it begins with a `^`:
+A route pattern may also be a regular expression if it begins with a `^`:

     $app
         ->get('^/my/own/(\d+)/regexp', function(\Phix\App $app) {